Guide to CGST, SGST and IGST

-To understand the concepts of CGST, SGST and IGST, it is first important to understand the concept of inter-state vs intra state supply of goods and service, under GST.
+To understand the concepts of CGST, SGST and IGST, it is first important to understand the concept of inter-state vs intrastate supply of goods and service, under GST.
 As in every taxable transaction, it is important to distinguish between inter-state vs intra-state supply to determine if CGST or SGST or IGST would be applicable.

 To determine if a supply is inter-state or intra-state, the location of the supplier and the place of supply must first be determined.

-How GST is Levied?
+How is GST Levied?

 Meaning of CGST or Central GST